 Things to consider

 During cold weather the air temperature drops and air source heat pumps become less efficient.
-We would highly recommend installing an air source heat pump as part of a hybrid heating system, with a gas or oil boiler as back up for when the air source heat pump cannot meet demand.
+We highly recommend installing an air source heat pump as part of a hybrid heating system, with a gas or oil boiler as back up for when the air source heat pump cannot meet demand.
 The heating system will then switch between the boiler and heat pump depending on which is more efficient.

 Houses need to be well insulated and draught proof for air source heat pumps to work well, this can be difficult in older houses.